 These “truly low-carb” cookies are gluten-free and chock-full of both fiber and protein, but still taste sinful!
 I created these way back in 2004, for my Online Recipe Club.
-I have updated the ingredient/nutrition info for 2015.
+I updated the ingredient/nutrition info in 2015.

 Preparation time: 10 minutes Cooking time: 15 minutes Ready in: 30 minutes

 - 1 cup garbanzo bean (chick pea) flour – you could sub oat flour for higher carbs